Annisa Ananda Nusyirwan

-Annisa Ananda Nusyirwan (born August 14, 1991) is an Indonesian beauty pageant titleholder who was crowned Miss Earth Indonesia 2014 and represented her country at the Miss Earth 2014 pageant.
+Annisa Ananda Nusyirwan (born 14 August 1991) is an Indonesian beauty pageant titleholder who was crowned Miss Earth Indonesia 2014 and represented her country at the Miss Earth 2014 pageant.

 Early life

-Annisa is studying law at Parahyangan Catholic University in Bandung, West Java.
-Also take master's degree in notary at Padjajaran University in.Bandung.
+Annisa studied law at Parahyangan Catholic University in Bandung, West Java.
+She also received a master's degree in notary at Padjajaran University in Bandung.
 Previously, she was crowned as Bintang Pantene 2012, Top 10 Anggun Cari Bintang Pantene 2011, 2nd Runner-up Gadis Suzuki Sumatera Barat 2008, The Best Performance pemilihan Top Model Riau 2007, 1st Runner-up Fashion Show Don Bosco Fair 2005.

 Beauty Pageant

 Puteri Indonesia 2011

-Annisa was crowned as Puteri Sumatera Barat 2011 and she was competed at Puteri Indonesia 2011 represented West Sumatera.
+Annisa was crowned as Puteri Sumatera Barat 2011 and she competed at Puteri Indonesia 2011 representing West Sumatera.
 She placed in the Top 10.
 Meanwhile, the reigning titleholder of Puteri Indonesia was Maria Selena of Central Java and represented Indonesia at Miss Universe 2012 in Las Vegas, United States.